SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 If booking right away is Holiday Travel Tip No. 1, being flexible is a solid 1a.

-Holiday travel takes place at one the busiest travel times of the year, in a time of rampant personnel shortages and flight chaos, and requires navigating crowds, blizzards, and everything in between.
+Holiday travel takes place at one of the busiest travel times of the year, in a time of rampant personnel shortages and flight chaos, and requires navigating crowds, blizzards, cancellations, family stuff, and everything in between.

 If you want to make it through safely, you’re going to need to be flexible.

-- Staying cool, calm and collected when things go wrong when you travel – because things are bound to go wrong; and
+- Staying calm and collected when your travels go wrong

-- Building flexibility into your travels, so that you can handle upheavals.
+- Building flexibility into your travels, so you can handle upheavals

 Stay healthy